SakoPak/Study-Notes/README.md

 |   [Mongoose](https://mongoosejs.com/)         | [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)          |        |          |
 |         |           |        |         |
 |          |          |       |         |

+## About OpenAI API
+OpenAI provides access to GPT-3 and Codex.
+GPT-3 performs a wide variety of natural language tasks and Codex translates natural languages to code.
+It can be applied to any task that involves understanding or generating natural language.

 ## About Me